florianfesti/boxes/documentation/src/edges.rst

 * IJK : HingePin (start, end, both sides)
 * s : StackableEdge
 * S : StackableEdgeTop

-Edges of the same type share a settings instance to make sure both sides match (when the same length is given).

 Edge base class
 ---------------